google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 that this document does not describe how the parameters are obtained, which is implementation-dependent (see, for example, [Chromium.Policy]).

-Clients should somehow exchange STHs they see, or make them available for scrutiny, in order to ensure that they all have a consistent view.
-The exact mechanisms will be in separate documents, but it is expected there will be a variety.

 ## TLS Client {#tls_clients}

-### Receiving SCTs and inclusion proofs
+### Receiving SCTs and inclusion proofs {#receiving_transitems}

-TLS clients receive SCTs alongside or in certificates.
-TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see
+TLS clients receive SCTs and inclusion proofs alongside or in certificates.
-{{tls_servers}}).
-TLS clients MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).
+CT-using TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see {{tls_servers}}) and MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).

 TLS clients that support the `transparency_info` TLS extension SHOULD include it in ClientHello messages, with empty `extension_data`.
-TLS clients may also receive inclusion proofs in addition to SCTs, which should be checked once the SCTs are validated.
+If a TLS server includes the `transparency_info` TLS extension when resuming a TLS session, the TLS client MUST abort the handshake.

 ### Reconstructing the TBSCertificate {#reconstructing_tbscertificate}

-To reconstruct the TBSCertificate component of a precertificate from a certificate, TLS clients should remove the Transparency Information extension described in {{x509v3_transinfo_extension}}.
+Validation of an SCT for a certificate (where the `type` of the `TransItem` is `x509_sct_v2`) uses the unmodified TBSCertificate component of the certificate.

+Before an SCT for a precertificate (where the `type` of the `TransItem` is `precert_sct_v2`) can be validated, the TBSCertificate component of the precertificate needs to be reconstructed from the TBSCertificate component of the certificate as follows:

+* Remove the Transparency Information extension
+  (see {{x509v3_transinfo_extension}}).

-If the SCT checked is for a precertificate (where the `type` of the `TransItem` is `precert_sct_v2`), then the client SHOULD also remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (See Section 3.3. of [RFC6962]), in the process of reconstructing the TBSCertificate.
-That is to allow embedded v1 and v2 SCTs to co-exist in a certificate (See {{v1_coexistence}}).
+* Remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (see section 3.3 of [RFC6962]).
+This allows embedded v1 and v2 SCTs to co-exist in a certificate (see {{v1_coexistence}}).

 ### Validating SCTs

-In addition to normal validation of the server certificate and its chain, TLS clients SHOULD validate each received SCT for which they have the corresponding log's parameters.
+In addition to normal validation of the server certificate and its chain, CT-using TLS clients MUST validate each received SCT for which they have the corresponding log's parameters.
 To validate an SCT, a TLS client computes the signature input by constructing a `TransItem` of type `x509_entry_v2` or `precert_entry_v2`, depending on the SCT's `TransItem` type.
-The `TimestampedCertificateEntryDataV2` structure is constructed in the following manner:
+The `TimestampedCertificateEntryDataV2` structure is constructed in the following
+manner:

 * `timestamp` is copied from the SCT.
 * `tbs_certificate` is the reconstructed TBSCertificate portion of the server